How to get disulfiram online

 Naltrexone vs. disulfiram – which one is right for me?

 There are other FDA-approved medications besides disulfiram to help people stop drinking, such as naltrexone.
 Unlike disulfiram, naltrexone helps decrease alcohol cravings.
 Naltrexone works by blocking the pleasurable effects of alcohol, which can weaken the positive associations with alcohol in the brain.
 This chemical reaction can help reduce cravings, and thus, heavy drinking.
 Naltrexone can be used to support both moderation or sobriety treatment goals, whereas disulfiram is only for those looking to remain abstinent.
 Learning about naltrexone vs disulfiram can help illuminate which medication might be right for you.

-Your Monument plan doesn't cover the cost of disulfiram.
-However, your medication may still be covered by your medical insurance.
-Disulfiram pills typically cost $40 per month for 30 days without insurance.
+Disulfiram can be covered in part or in full by insurance.
+Disulfiram pills typically cost $40 per month without insurance.
 With insurance coverage, medication is a fraction of the cost.

 Yes, it’s possible to get a disulfiram prescription entirely online.
-At Monument, you will meet with your physician via a confidential video appointment.
-If you and your physician determine disulfiram is safe and appropriate for you, you’ll receive a prescription.
-Our pharmacy partner will then ensure your disulfiram pills are sent directly to your door, or a local pharmacy if preferred.
+After joining Monument and enrolling in medication-assisted treatment you’ll be matched with a physician who can help determine if disulfiram is safe and appropriate for you.
+Pending a prescription, our pharmacy partner will then ensure your disulfiram pills are sent directly to your door or your local pharmacy of choice.